Paradise Hotel 51

 The town of Hinashiro has been drowned under the wave of urbanization.
 The new world left in its wake has abandoned the superstitions of ages past in favor of the material and the rational.
 However, an unfamiliar kind of madness is brewing within the cement walls of its apartment complexes, muffled by the loud music of its night clubs.
 This new society, where people can be exchanged and replaced like commodities, is the one where Mika Kishi and Ryo Kazan are walking along by themselves, in parallel lines, seemingly going nowhere.
 Hidden from sight, a white-haired boy is laughing at them.
 Above them, the moon observes them silently.

-Halfway through development, his supervisors decided that he accumulated enough experience to independently complete development; However, as a director, Suda still felt like he should be building the game to be as similar as possible to its two predecessors.
+Halfway through development, his supervisors decided that he accumulated enough experience to independently complete development; however, as a director, Suda still felt like he should be building the game to be as similar as possible to its predecessors.
 It wasn’t until the following year, with the departing producer Shuji Yoshida and Suda’s own mentor Masato Masuda both encouraging him to build the next game as he saw fit, that his identity as a creator began to coalesce with the release of Super Fire Pro Wrestling Special.
-(Source.)

 This was, perhaps, an omen of things to come.